 Baseline Simulation Results

 The baseline model’s overheat plot shows the need for a well-designed cooling delivery strategy when operating a high-density data center.
 In this case, despite the over-provisioned cooling infrastructure, only 25% of the power load is being sufficiently cooled.

 The simulation results highlight many areas where the cooling strategy’s effectiveness could be altered, but the most obvious issue arises from the control system.
 Using return temperature control is dangerous in many capacity loading scenarios, and high-density loading compounds this problem.
 While some of the CRAC units are running at maximum cooling capacity, others are only running at 10%; this is due to a huge variance in return temperature that originates from asymmetrical room loading.
 As a first step, we need to ensure that the control system is not inhibiting the cooling infrastructure’s capabilities.
 The simplest way to achieve this is by switching to a supply control strategy.

 The supply control strategy provides an immediate improvement, but it is still insufficient: 45% of the power load is now being sufficiently cooled.
 On closer review of the simulation results, we can see that many of the issues lie within the higher-loaded racks in the center of the room.
 This suggests that there are airflow issues causing recirculation in these regions.
 To combat this, there are two effective methods that can be considered: hot and cold aisle containment.
-The Virtual Facility allows us to test both methods for resilience before any deployment decisions are made.
+The digital twin allows us to test both methods for resilience before any deployment decisions are made.

 Supply control rack-level overheat plot

 Supply Control Model - Recirculation

 Recirculation over and around racks in an overheating row